 |Performance||native||reduced, especially for 3D GFX and file I/O||near native, also for 3D GFX|

 |Requirements||separated installation||memory overhead, fixed resource allocations||many functionally complementary versions, many dependencies|

 |Functionality of installed application||as good as it gets||nearly as good as it gets||depends on windows software and wine version / configuration|

 |Effort maintaining many applications||as good as it gets||low effort to make apps work, but resource-hungry and often bad usability, system updates may break VMs||high effort to make apps work, high effort to not break apps due to system upgrades or newly installed apps|

 |Effort maintaining one application||ridiculously high||still too high||justifiable if the application is important|

 Yes indeed.
-There is still a high effort to install a particular app and make it work well in a dolmade.
-But when it is done, a recipe specific to that app can be made and published so that other users just need to download the ready-to-use container.
+And there is still a high effort to install a particular app and make it work well in a dolmade.
+But as soon as it is done, a recipe specific to that app can be made and published so that other users just need to download the ready-to-use container.